zedwei/webvoyager/src/webtrajectory/opentable/search_prompt.md

 Please generate the outputs for task 1, task 2, and task 3 **step by step**:

-# Task 1: Infer which action "I" should take based on the input from "[User's request]", "[Web page before the action]", and "[Web page after the action]".
-The actions may NOT be included in the "[Top possible actions]".
+# Task 1: Infer which **single** action "I" should take based on:
+1. Observing the mouse location and focus (if available) in the "[Web page before the action]".
+2. Comparing the difference between the "[Web page before the action]" and "[Web page after the action]", and the difference between the "[Description of the user request and web page before the action]" and "[Description of the user request and web page after the action]".
+3. The inferred action does **NOT** have to be among the "[Top possible actions]".

 # Task 2: Generate the thought about the inferred action.
 It's **important** to explicitly list the actions that "I" should NOT take and the actions that "I" should take.
 1. Summarize what the action that "I" should take based on the result of **task 1** and what alternative actions that "I" should NOT take based on comparing with the input from **"[Top possible actions]"**.
 2. Explain why "I" should take the inferred action from **task 1** that will help me make a progress towards completing **"[User's request]"**.
 3. Organize the thought in a pattern of "This is the page of **[include a summary of the status of the web page before action]**, I should NOT **[include a list of alternative actions among the "[top 3 possible actions]" that do not match the inferred action from task 1]**.
 Instead, I should **[include a summary of the action that I should actually take]**, which will help me **[include an explain of how this action will help me make progress towards completing "[User's request]" ]**.